Best Deals on Tech Products Right Now

 TVs

-The LG 65QNED70AUA, now back to its Black Friday low price, is from LG’s mid-tier QNED models, positioned above the more basic LED models.
+The LG 65QNED70AUA is from LG’s mid-tier QNED models, positioned above the more basic LED models.
 This set delivers satisfying picture quality, but lacks the peak brightness to deliver a compelling HDR experience.
 It also lacks some features, including local dimming or Mini LED backlights, found in pricier step-up models.

 Speakers